ansible/workshops/exercises/ansible_smart_mgmt/README.md

 The time required to do the workshops strongly depends on multiple factors: the number of participants, how familiar those are with Linux in general and how much discussions are done in between.

-Having said that, the exercises themselves should take roughly 4-5 hours.
-The first section is slightly longer than the second one.
+Having said that, the exercises themselves should take roughly 4 hours.
+Each lab takes roughly 30-45 minutes.
 The accompanying presentation itself adds ~1 hour.

 ## Lab Diagram
 ![automated smart management lab diagram](../../images/ansible_smart_mgmt_diagram.png#centreme)